ollihei/Bomberman/README.md

 Building a Bomberman game in which the players create UI's that are fighting together is a long time dream of mine.
 For some reason I have never really spent time to build such game until now.
 In this Git repo I will be building the game of my dreams.

-In project I think it's not important to get the job done.
+In this project I think it's not important to get the job done.
 It's more important to enjoy building it and learning new.

 ## About the implementation